emomeni/CodeReview_Repo/ShowMAC/README.md

 ## Description
 The program uses **"nornir_netmiko"** library.
-It shows you the ports and the configuration of Physical ports that learn your given MAC address. if the program can't find the MAC address or connect to the switch, it will let you know with a message.
+It shows you the ports and the configuration of Physical ports that learn your given MAC address. if the program can't find the MAC address or connect to the switch, it will let you know with a message. by using the **netmiko_send_command** module, we are going to send the **show mac address-table** command to the inventory for finding the mac address that we are searching for.

 ### Dependencies
 * Prerequisites: